loonghao/py-dem-bones/README.md

 When a new version tag is created (e.g., `v0.2.1`), the release workflow is automatically triggered, building wheel files and publishing them to PyPI.

 For more information about the CI/CD workflow, please check the [.github/workflows/release.yml](.github/workflows/release.yml) file.

+## Project Status

+This project is currently in active development.
+Here's what's currently working and what's planned:

+### Current Status
+- Core Python bindings for the Dem Bones C++ library
+- Basic NumPy integration
+- Cross-platform support (Windows, Linux, macOS)
+- Pythonic wrapper classes

+### Coming Soon
+- Improved documentation and examples
+- Integration with popular 3D software packages
+- Performance optimizations
+- Additional utility functions

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## Documentation